L-mid/noise-sched/docs/reports/E2_report.md

 low-frequency biases, but since the model is small and undertrained, it never produces realistic CIFAR-10 images.

-Note: For all FID numbers in this study, we fix **NFE=50** as pre-registered.
-Any apparent improvement at NFE=1000 is qualitative only and does not affect the main metric.
+Note: For all FID numbers in this study, I fixed only **NFE=50** as pre-registered.
+Any apparent improvement at NFE=1000 is qualitative only and does not affect the main metric (just interesting!!).